rk1165/rk1165.github.io/content/notes/prog_languages/java/spring.md

   - **singleton**: This scopes the bean definition to a single instance per Spring IoC container.
   - **prototype**: This scopes a single bean definition to have any number of object instances.
   - **request**: This scopes a bean definition to an HTTP request.
 Only valid in the context of a web-aware Spring ApplicationContext.
   - **session**: This scopes a bean definition to an HTTP session.
-Only valid in the context of a webaware Spring ApplicationContext.
+Only valid in the context of a web-aware Spring ApplicationContext.
   - **global-session**: This scopes a bean definition to a global HTTP session.
 Only valid in the context of a web-aware Spring ApplicationContext.

 ### What is the disadvantage of Spring singleton scope?
 How do you ensure thread safety?